Bjarne Store-Jakobsen: Early life and career

-Store-Jakobsen was born on 12 January 1944 in the village of Karlebotn and was raised in the village of Vesterelv (Nesseby Municipality in Finnmark county).
-He met his former wife, Esther Tailfeathers, at the 1981 World Council of Indigenous Peoples General Assembly in Canberra.
+Store-Jakobsen was born on 12 January 1944 in the village of Karlebotn and was raised in the village of Vesterelv (Nesseby Municipality in Finnmark county), Norway.
+He met his former wife, Esther Tailfeathers, at the 1981 World Council of Indigenous Peoples General Assembly in Canberra, Australia.

 During the late 1970s and early 1980s, amid the Alta controversy, Store-Jakobsen served in a leadership position for the ČSV Sámi rights movement.
-He was dubbed the "brains behind" the movement, for Sami activists challenging the development of a hydroelectric plant, the Alta Hydroelectric Power Station, by the Norwegian government on the Altaelva.
-He served as the spokesman for the Sami who were undergoing a hunger strike at the Storting to oppose the development, citing the dam's subsequent threat to flood the Sámi community of Masi, and as an assertion of self-determination on their pastoral lands.
-Store-Jakobsen opposed the development on the grounds that individuals in the reindeer husbandry sector were opposed to the development, and the importance in protecting the nature in the area.
-As an activist, he was referred to with the nickname Bihttoš Bierna (Rebel Bjarne).
+He was considered the "brains behind" the movement, for Sami activists challenging the development of a hydroelectric plant, the Alta Hydroelectric Power Station, by the Norwegian government on the Altaelva.
+He served as the spokesman for the Sami who were undergoing a hunger strike at the Storting to oppose the development, citing the dam's subsequent threat to flood the Sámi community of Masi, Norway, and as an assertion of self-determination on their pastoral lands.
+Store-Jakobsen opposed the development, since individuals in the reindeer husbandry sector were opposed to the development, and his belief in the importance of protecting the nature in the area.
+As an activist, he was referred as the nickname "Bihttoš Bierna" (Rebel Bjarne).
 Amid the confrontation, Store-Jakobsen stated that he was allegedly contacted by several European terrorist organizations, whose assistance he turned down.
 During the confrontation, Store-Jakobsen insisted that the protests be exclusively peaceful, refusing a proposal to sink the Janina, a ship used to house police officers, citing that the action would be a violent escalation.

 A trained journalist, Store-Jakobsen worked in the film and television production industries for 15 years, working as a journalist and editor.
 Prior to January 1978, Store-Jakobsen worked for Nordlys as a correspondent for Alta, quitting over management of the Sami editorial line.
 In the 1980s, Store-Jakobsen worked for the newspaper Sámi Áigi in Karasjok, as its editor.
 In 2003, he was working as the head of the Sami editorial department for Sveriges Television in Kiruna.
 As of 2007, Store-Jakobsen was a member of the Sami Film Association.